 The Centre for Progressive Policy (CPP) has just completed a year long inquiry into health and social care in the UK.

 In response to the stalling of life expectancy and rising health inequalities between socio-economic groups and regions, CPP has sought to determine how we address the root causes of poor health.
 CPP analysis has shown that the majority of health outcomes can be explained by factors that sit beyond the current prism of healthcare, including housing conditions, education, training and skills, crime levels and employment.
 And each of these drivers vary greatly by local area.
-The question the is how to integrate this findings into health policy and approach.
+The question is how to integrate these findings into public policy making at national and local level.